hakanbicerrr/Epileptic_Seizure_Detection/README.md

 # Epileptic_Seizure_Detection
 Epileptic Seizure Detection on EEG Data based on CHB-MIT database using Discrete Wavelet Transform with wavelet family 'coif3', 7 level decomposition.
-Training is done by SVM with linear kernel.
+Training is done by SVM and Random Forest.

 36 Features are extracted from each subband and 23 channels.
 After DWT decomposition, I calculated Max, Min, Mean, Energy, Standard deviation and Skewness features for 6 subbands.
 6 x 6 = 36 features are extracted for just 1 channel.
 Since we have 23 channel, every feature vector has 23x36 dimension.